 All transportation during the trip

 All activities mentioned in the program

-Services of leader/guide throughout the tour
+Services of a mountain guide throughout the tour

 Climbing equipment(Helmet, harness, rope, carabiners, slings)